Which free and best blogging platform I can start with?

 You’ll enjoy beautiful templates and a good number of third-party apps to customize your blog.
 However, you have limited access to such features in the free version.

 If we look at the overall value for the paid plans, the blog features are not enough to motivate a serious blogger to opt Wix.
 If you wish to play and experiment with your intent of blogging to see how serious you can be, it’s a good idea to try Wix blog for a few months.

 Hosting over 50 million websites, Weebly is primarily a drag-and-drop website builder for small businesses to easily build a website, blog, portfolio or an eCommerce store.
 From security, hosting, designing, and marketing, everything comes built-in.

 Without any hassles, Weebly is extremely straightforward to set up.
 You just need to sign up, choose a template and drag and drop to create what you like.
 Though it has beautiful themes, it doesn’t let you customize everything.

 I have found Weebly with maximum blogging tools as compared to other similar website builder services.
 From advance scheduling, social sharing, tracking results, their build-in email marketing feature (Weebly Promote), they make setting up a blog truly easy.

-Once used as one of the popular blogging platforms, LiveJournal is good for new bloggers who want to practice blogging within a community.
+Once used as one of the popular best blog sites, LiveJournal is good for new bloggers who want to practice blogging within a community.
 You can create your blog, participate in others’ conversations and interact with other community members to build a following.
 You will get to blog on livejournal space and you can’t host your own domain here.

 If we talk about serious blogging, there are not many features or layouts to talk about.
 It’s basic and does a good job for first few months of blogging practice.